-We 'personally' provide 24 hour cover, so you can be guaranteed continuity of care for your bird.
+- We ‘personally’ provide 24 hour cover to our clients, so you can be guaranteed continuity of care for your bird.

 When sick, birds instinctively mask symptoms to avoid showing signs of weakness to potential predators.
 Early detection and disease prevention are therefore paramount.
 As such we recommend ‘new bird’ and annual health checks.
 These give us the opportunity to examine your bird fully, undertake any minor procedures (nail trimming, microchipping etc.) and discuss important aspects of husbandry, nutrition, behaviour and disease prevention.
 It also allows us to familiarise ourselves with each individual bird and their owners.

 There are many factors one should consider BEFORE actually acquiring a bird.
 We therefore also offer a pre-purchase consultation designed to help clients ‘match’ the right species of bird with the specific home environment and prepare for its arrival.
 Despite the very best of care however, disease and injury do occur but at AVS we are fully equipped and qualified to deal with any such incidents as they arise.

 Custom built hospitalisation and intensive care units.
 Each unit is individually ventilated, with separate wards for predatory and nonpredatory species.